wp-plugins/woocommerce-dynamic-gallery/readme.txt

 = Key Features =

-* The #1 Product Page image gallery for WooCommerce.
+* The #1 Product Page image gallery for WooCommerce Products page.
+* Dynamic product image Gallery that displays beautifully in Firefox, Safari, Chrome and Opera on Apple OS X and on Widows XP to Windows 8 in IE7 to IE10.
+* Full mobile device oprimization for IOS mobile Safari - all iPads and iPhones, Android Browser all Tablets and mobiles and Opera Mobile all tablets and mobiles.
 * Instantly adds a scrolling gallery to every product page and adds all product images to each gallery
 * Gallery scales images to fit inside the container no matter what the size or shape.
 * Search Engine friendly images.
 Image Alt tags if set are visible to search engines